realitydeslab/drifting-whispers/write-up.md

 ### Spatial Social Network

-The structure of Wafting Whispers is that of a spatial social network*.
+The structure of Wafting Whispers is that of a spatial social network [^1].
 In the age of spatial computing, the boundaries between the real and the virtual will be increasingly shaken, and spatial social networks are the social networks of the future.
 Compared with on-screen social networks, spatialized social networks emphasize a sense of presence:

 **Presence of the Self**